The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 How is French ODA changing?

-Until 2023, France’s ODA had been growing steadily in recent years.
+Until 2023, France’s ODA had been growing steadily.
 The increases in absolute and relative ODA were largely in line with France’s goal of reaching an ODA/GNI ratio of 0.7% in 2025.
-This goal was pledged by President Macron in 2017, and later enshrined in the landmark Programming Law for Solidarity-based Development and the Fight Against Global Inequalities adopted in 2021 which included a milestone ODA/GNI ratio of 0.55% in 2022.
+That goal was pledged by President Macron in 2017, and later enshrined in the landmark Programming Law for Solidarity-based Development and the Fight Against Global Inequalities adopted in 2021.

-In recent years, France has pioneered innovative financing mechanisms, such as the FTT and an airline tax, to fund multilateral development priorities, namely health and climate organizations.
+France has pioneered innovative financing mechanisms, such as the FTT and an airline tax, to fund multilateral development priorities, namely health and climate organizations.
 Revenues raised by both the FTT and the airline tax mobilize EUR738 million ( US$777 million) every year for multilateral assistance, disbursed through the Solidarity Fund.
 France has also taken the lead in advocating for the use of SDRs to increase overall ODA, committing to redirect 30% of its SDR allocation to the African continent.
-However, the 2025 budget planned to cancel the link between the Development Solidarity Fund and revenues from the financial transaction tax and the airline tax, as this revenue is increasing and the government sought to keep it for the general budget.
-The Solidarity Fund program funds Gavi, via IFFM, the Global Fund, and UNITAID.
+However, the 2025 budget cancelled the link between the Development Solidarity Fund and revenues from the financial transaction tax and the airline tax, as this revenue is increasing and the government sought to keep it for the general budget.
+There is now a program called the Solidarity Fund with a fixed budget to fund Gavi, via IFFM, the Global Fund, and UNITAID.

-Macron applauded the fact that the G20 goal of reallocating US$100 billion in SDRs from HICs to LICs and MICs had been surpassed, totaling US$108 billion.
-France exceeded its previous reallocation pledge, reallocating 40% of its SDRs, or approximately US$7.5 billion.
-He emphasized France's central role with the IMF in launching and proposing this initiative.
+Macron has been a champion for the G20 goal of reallocating US$100 billion in SDRs from HICs to LICs and MICs, a goal which had been surpassed, totaling US$108 billion.
+France has reallocated 40% of its SDRs, or approximately US$7.5 billion.

-During his second term, Macron is expected to continue promoting multilateralism and engaging France on global issues, while taking steps to renew the nature and modalities of France’s partnership with the African continent.
+During his second term, Macron has continued to promote multilateralism and engage France on global issues, while taking steps to renew the nature and modalities of France’s partnership with the African continent.
 With the Russian war in Ukraine dominating the political agenda, France will likely focus multilateral engagement on increased defense and security cooperation, energy independence, as well as humanitarian assistance, including to countries affected by the global food supply crisis.

-Macron continues to strongly engage on the international scene, including an increasing focus on defending French and EU interests abroad.
-France hosted the Gavi investment case on June 20, 2024, a major initiative for children during the Olympic Games in July 2024, and will be hosting the AI Action Summit in February 2025 and the Nutrition for Growth Summit in March 2025.
+France continues to strongly engage on the international scene, including an increased focus on defending French and EU interests abroad.
+France hosted the Gavi investment case on June 20, 2024, a major initiative for children during the Olympic Games in July 2024, and hosted the AI Action Summit in February 2025 and the Nutrition for Growth Summit in March 2025.

 Where is French ODA allocated?